Processes and Policies

 Queen Mary policies relating to student support

-The University has an array of policies which refer to how we support students.
-We have divided these into two categories: those that relate to University regulations and those which describe how we support students:
+The University has an array of policies which refer to how we support students and we have divided these into two categories: those that relate to university regulations and those which describe how we support students: